5nord/dotfiles/README.md

 # dotfiles

 This is a work in progress.
 Please be patient.

 # VIM

-**Hotkeys**
+Nice would be automatic highlight similar to brackets **Hotkeys**

         <tab>       Jump to matching character